Sz0gun/Transfer_of_things/README.md

 # Transfer_of_things
-Short information about the Project
+# Project Overview

-The aim of the project is to create a place where everyone can donate unnecessary items to trusted institutions.
-Thus taking a small step towards improwing communication in the community, while caring for the enviroment and caring for those in need.
+The project aims to create a platform facilitating the easy donation of unnecessary items to trusted institutions, fostering community communication, environmental responsibility, and support for those in need.

-Where did the idea for the project come from?
+## Origins of the Idea

-Problem ->
+The idea emerged from the common problem of having items to discard without a clear solution.
+While various solutions exist, many require additional time and effort.

-    Having things you want to get rid of but don't know how.
+## Proposed Solution

-    There are many solutions available, but many of them require additional effort and time.
+Utilizing a REST API, the project aims to establish a space where users can quickly and easily donate their unwanted items to trusted institutions.

-Solution ->
+## Project Plan

-    REST API
+### Landing Page

-    Create a space where users can easily and quikly return their unwanted items to a trusted institution.
+- Develop a compelling landing page to encourage users to use the application.

-Plan:
+### Admin Profile

-1. Launding page that will encourage you to use the application.
+- **Login Option:** Implement a secure login for administrators.
-2. Admin profile
+- **CRUD Management of Administrators:** Enable the creation, reading, updating, and deleting of administrator accounts.
-    - login option
+- **CRUD Management of Trusted Institutions:** Provide functionality for administrators to manage trusted institutions.
-    - CRUD management of administrators
+- **Overview of Gifts Presented:** Offer administrators an overview of the donated items.

-    - CRUD management of trusted institution
+### User Profile

-    - overview of the gifts presented
+- **Registration Option:** Allow users to register for a personalized experience.
-3. User profile
+- **Login Option:** Implement a secure login for registered users.
-    - registrate option
+- **Adding Gifts:** Enable users to easily input details about items they wish to donate.
-    - login option
+- **Viewing Submitted Gifts:** Provide users with a feature to view the items they have submitted.

-    - adding gifts
+### Additional Functionalities (Work in Progress)

-    - viewing the gifts submitted
+- **Gift Status Update:** Allow users or administrators to mark items as given, indicating a successful transfer.

-Additional functionalities (notes in progress):
+- **Profile Editing:** Permit users to edit their profiles.
-    - indicating that the gift has been given
+- **Account Confirmation:** Implement confirmation/activation emails sent to the provided email addresses during registration.
-    - editing your own profile
+- **Forgotten Password Handling:** Develop a system for users to reset forgotten passwords.
-        - confirmation/activation of the account by sending a message to the email address provided during registration
+- **Password Validation:** Ensure the correct entry of two identical passwords during registration.
-        - handling forgotten passwords
+- **Contact Form Handling:** Implement a contact form for user inquiries or feedback.

-        - validation of correct entry of two identical passwords
+## Project Goals

-        - handling the contact form
+By streamlining the donation process and enhancing user experience, the platform aims to contribute to community well-being, environmental sustainability, and efficient item redistribution.
+The use of a REST API underscores the goal of creating a space where users can swiftly donate unwanted items to trusted institutions.